CMASCenter/Spatial-Allocator/srgtools/SurrogateToolsREADME.txt

 are generated for each region in the specified SRGDESC file.
 Run the QATool using the command:

-java -classpath SurrogateTools.jar gov.epa.surrogate.qa.Main SRGDESC_file
+java -classpath SurrogateTools.jar gov.epa.surrogate.qa.Main SRGDESC_file tolerance

 3. Normalization tool: A program that "normalizes" surrogates for counties that do not sum to 1 and makes the sum approximately 1.
 This should be used with care